 In some cases, wisdom teeth are removed when there is pain or discomfort.
 And while removal has become an almost routine procedure, patients still wonder if it’s always necessary.
 There are people whose wisdom teeth grow in naturally, without any problem, and without future issues.
 These people simply experience pain as the teeth grow in, but otherwise have no problems with biting or chewing.
 Statistically, these people are in the minority, but for most people, the wisdom teeth will create over-crowding for other teeth.

-Removing wisdom teeth is surgical, and no dentist will recommend this type of tooth extraction unless it’s necessary.
+Removing wisdom teeth is surgical, and no dentist in Woodbridge will recommend this type of tooth extraction unless it’s necessary.
 For example, if patients suffer from ongoing pain because of their wisdom teeth, or if there is prevalence of infection in the back of the mouth, these types of symptoms may indicate that problems are brewing.
 Here, the wisdom teeth removal is required to protect the rest of the teeth and the mouth from potential problems.
 Indeed, without removal, there may be issues that affect the jaw, and even the sinuses.